-When you get injured due to someone’s negligence, you will likely have medical bills to pay.
-Of course, if you are in compliance with federal law, you likely carry health insurance.
-There are a lot of different options for health insurance these days, ranging from public programs like Medicare and Medicaid to private health coverage through an employer group plan or through the healthcare insurance exchange.
+When you suffer harm due to someone else’s negligence, you will likely have medical bills to pay.
+Hopefully, you have health insurance.
+There are a lot of different options for health insurance these days, ranging from public programs (like Medicare and Medicaid) to private health coverage through an employer.

 When your ERISA health plan pays for your medical care, it has a right to be paid back whatever it paid toward your care.
-That is, if you recover money from the at-fault party, then you must refund your health insurer.
+So, if you recover money from the at-fault party, then you may have to refund your health insurer.

-Many health plans will use companies like Equian, First Recovery Group, Optum, and Rawlings Company, among others, to go after plaintiffs and their attorneys for payment of these liens.
-These companies will often cite language from ERISA that states that they (and their clients) are entitled to 100% of whatever the health plan paid, regardless of what you or your attorney recovery.
-However, this only tells part of the story.
+Many health plans will use companies like Equian, First Recovery Group, Optum, and Rawlings Company (among others) to go after plaintiffs and their attorneys for payment of these liens.
+These companies will often cite language from ERISA and demand the full cost of what they paid – regardless of what you recovered from the at-fault party.
+Yet, this is only part of the story.

 Common Fund and Unjust Enrichment Claims